unraid/docs/docs/legacy/FAQ/Replacing_Multiple_Data_Drives_with_a_Single_Larger_Drive.md

 8. Start array and let parity rebuild.

 **Important!
-If any user shares are set to include/exclude specific disks, don\'t forget to update these settings to reflect the new drive numbering.**\
+If any user shares are set to include/exclude specific disks, don't forget to update these settings to reflect the new drive numbering.**\
 \